-Power BI Filters are useful to restrict the data as per the requirements.
-For example, we can use basic filters to exclude a product from the display or display top/bottom 10 performing records.
-Let me show you how to create Power BI basic filters with an example.
+The basic Power BI Filters are useful to restrict the data as per the requirements.
+For example, we can use basic filters to exclude a product from the display or display the top/bottom 10 performing records.
+Let me show you how to create basic filters with an example.

-To demonstrate the Basic Filters in Power BI, we will use the Clustered Column Chart we created in our earlier post.
+To demonstrate the Basic Filters, we will use the Clustered Column Chart we created in our earlier post.
 As you can see from the screenshot of Power BI below, we used the Country Name as the Axis field, Occupation as the Legend field, and Sales amount as the Value field.

-Under the Filters section, you can see the list of filters that are available in Power BI
+Under the Filters section, you can see the list of available filters.

-- Visual Level Filters: It includes Filters on Dimension, Filters on Measures, Basic Filters, Advanced Filters, and Top N filters
+- Visual Level Filters: These include Filters on Dimension, Filters on Measures, Basic Filters, Advanced Filters, and Top N filters.

 - Page-Level Filters: These Page Level Filters apply to all the visuals present on the current page.